Maharaja Fateh Singh Museum, Vadodara

 Watson Museum, Rajkot

-Called after a English Political Agent Colonel John Watson, the Watson Museum is a wonderful database of 13thcentury artifacts , handcraft, ceramic, and princely artifacts that indicate the elegant moment in indian during the English rule.
+Called after an English Political Agent Colonel John Watson, the Watson Museum is a wonderful database of 13thcentury artifacts, handicraft, ceramic, and princely artifacts that indicate the elegant moment in Indian during the English rule.
 Situated amongst the amazing Jubilee Landscapes, this spectacular collection homes artwork contributed by various elegant families, textiles & jewelry illustrating Bharwads, Ahirs, Darbars, etc. and some exclusive & exciting anthology of Indus Area Society.
 The Watson Museum is taken care by the State Government of Gujarat as it contains some important contents and artifacts.
-Variety of segments in this museum are split into artwork, manuscripts, textiles, statues, money, anthropology, handmade items, musical show equipment, and more.
+Variety of segments in this museum is split into artwork, manuscripts, textiles, statues.
+And also have money, anthropology, handmade items, musical show equipment, and more.

 Ayurvedic Museum, Junagarh

-This exclusive museum is situated in an Ayurvedic College at Sadarbag, Junagarh and offer visitors detailed knowledge about various therapeutic plants and natural therapy.
-A lot of individuals, especially students who are doing their Ayurvedic healthcare studies and doctors, check out this unique museum look around the wonder of Ayurveda.
+This exclusive museum is situated in an Ayurvedic College at Sadarbag.
+Junagarh and offers visitors detailed knowledge about various therapeutic plants and natural therapy.
+A lot of individuals, especially students who are doing their Ayurvedic healthcare studies and doctors.
+And check out this unique museum look around the wonder of Ayurveda.
 The museum also helps individuals understanding the traditional medicines and different ways of performing Ayurvedic therapy.

-Gujarat is a database of amazing societies and custom and if you are planning for making your holidays in Gujarat knowledgeable and informative, the list of exhibits and museums above can help you know more than you even imagined.
+Gujarat is a database of amazing societies and custom and if you are planning on making your holidays in Gujarat knowledgeable and informative, the list of exhibits and museums above can also help you know more than you even imagined.